-Our Digital and demand gen teams are very tech savvy – I’d rate ourselves at a high 9!
+Our Digital and demand gen teams are very tech-savvy – I’d rate ourselves at a high 9!
 As far as training and using the right tools to the full potential for the demand gen pros, at the very beginning, we make every effort to hire the right people – people who show tremendous passion and interest in not only Marketing but also on what Tech could do for Marketers besides automating workflows.
-There is so much tech out there, only passionate and interested people would succeed because they not only help select right tools, they find innovative uses cases out of those toolsets.
+There is so much tech out there, only passionate and interested people would succeed because they not only help select the right tools, they find innovative uses cases out of those toolsets.
 Besides, we have plenty of customized training materials including recording sessions and documents to help folks get started and succeed with our tech and our processes.
-We also have plenty of recurring weekly calls including a demand gen/ campaigns weekly, ops weekly, demand gen/ ops with BDRs weekly etc.
+We also have plenty of recurring weekly calls including demand gen/ campaigns weekly, ops weekly, demand gen/ ops with BDRs weekly, etc.

 How often do you re-evaluate your content marketing strategies for demand-gen campaigns?

 Regularly!
-We have built a central inventory of content ground up, listing all content and categorizing them by content type, target persona, industry focus, stage of buyer journey, campaign/ theme focus, date last updated, keywords, link to gated pages, direct links to the content just to name a few.
+We have built a central inventory of content ground up, listing all content and categorizing them by content type, target persona, industry focus, stage of the buyer journey, campaign/ theme focus, date last updated, keywords, link to gated pages, direct links to the content just to name a few.
 We experiment with newer content types, try repurposing existing content and frequently leverage new tools.

 What are the webinar best practices you would recommend for better demand-gen ROI?

 Focus most of your energies on building a robust strategy for the webinar program.
 Content balancing has really helped us elevate our program – we try and regularly balance content by webinar type (demo vs thought leadership vs how to.
 Best practices), by target personas and get the webinars to fit into our big Global campaigns so that there is solid touch cadence for engaged folks post the webinar.
-Templatize EVERYTHING – webinar request capture, webinars ops, webinar promos, post-webinar touches etc.
+Templatize EVERYTHING – webinar request capture, webinars ops, webinar promos, post-webinar touches, etc.

 What are your predictions for the adoption of marketing technologies for events and webinars?

 Webinars have and will continue to be a vital part of the marketing mix.
-As marketers, we have a big role to play to keep this channel sacred and genuine – the key thing to remember is that folks attend webinars to learn something, period – so helping keep this channel clear of product pitches and product features etc is critical.
-Focusing instead on customer problems, benefits of a product/ solution and delivering knowledge is the way to go.
+As marketers, we have a big role to play to keep this channel sacred and genuine – the key thing to remember is that folks attend webinars to learn something, period – so helping keep this channel clear of product pitches and product features, etc is critical.
+Focusing instead on customer problems, the benefits of a product/ solution and delivering knowledge is the way to go.
 I see technology playing a big part in webinars – modernizing the webinar platforms – look and feel, overall functionality, newer engagement features, richer analytics and an easy out of the box compatibility with the marketers’ unique MarTech stack.

 Which technology startups are you keenly following?